-Furthermore, infinite-layer nickelates RNiO$_2$ (with the rare earth ions R $=$ La, Pr, Nd) are isostructural to the infinite-layer cuprate CaCuO$_2$, both with missing apical oxygen making the systems rather two dimensional\cite{botana20}.
-Moreover, both contain planes of NiO$_2$ (CuO$_2$) separated by planes of R (Ca) ions.
-For the case of CaCuO$_2$ the low-energy physics can be described by a one-band correlated model, for instance the $t$-$J$ model.
-The case of RNiO$_2$ is much more controversial\cite{chen22,karp21}.
-Some authors claim that the effective model is multiorbital, where besides the Ni $d_{x^2-y^2}$ and O-$p_\sigma$, other Ni-$d$ orbitals should be included\cite{kreisel22,lechermann20}.
-In addition, R orbitals may play a direct role\cite{lechermann20}.
-An effective two-band model supported by x-ray spectroscopy on the parent compounds, indicates that the NiO$_2$ planes host strongly correlated Ni $d_{x^2-y^2}$ states, but the R interlayers give rise to a three-dimensional weakly interacting $5d$ metallic state\cite{hepting20}.
-It is also thought that the R-orbital acts as a self-doping (SD) band\cite{held22}.
-The role of correlations in the Ni $d$-bands is disputed in Ref.\cite{kreisel22} where it is argued that while the Ni $d_{x^2-y^2}$ band is correlated, the Ni $d_{z^2}$ has itinerant character.
+Furthermore, infinite-layer nickelates $R$NiO$_2$ (with the rare-earth ions $R$ $=$ La, Pr, Nd) are isostructural to the infinite-layer cuprate CaCuO$_2$, both having missing apical oxygen, making the systems rather two-dimensional \cite{botana20}.
+Moreover, both contain planes of NiO$_2$ (CuO$_2$) separated by planes of $R$ (Ca) ions.
+For the case of CaCuO$_2$ the low-energy physics can be described by a one-band correlated model, for instance, the $t$-$J$ model.
+The case of $R$NiO$_2$ is much more controversial \cite{chen22,karp21}.
+While some authors propose a one-band model description \cite{held22,kitatani20,karp20} for infinite-layer nickelates, others suggest a multiorbital picture, where in addition to Ni $d_{x^2-y^2}$ and O $p_\sigma$, other Ni $d$ \cite{kreisel22,lechermann20} and Ni $s$ \cite{plienbumrung22,peng21} orbitals should be included.
+In addition, $R$ orbitals may play a direct role \cite{lechermann20}.
+An effective two-band model supported by x-ray spectroscopy on the parent compound indicates that the NiO$_2$ planes host strongly correlated Ni $d_{x^2-y^2}$ states, but the $R$ interlayers give rise to a three-dimensional weakly interacting $5d$ metallic state \cite{hepting20}.
+It is also thought that the $R$ orbital acts as a self-doping band \cite{held22}.
+The role of correlations in the Ni $d$ bands is discussed in Ref. \cite{kreisel22}, where it is argued that while the Ni $d_{x^2-y^2}$ band is correlated, the Ni $d_{z^2}$ band has itinerant character, along with Ni $s$ \cite{plienbumrung22}.
 As a consequence, nickelates might be not cupratelike.
-In contrast, NdNiO$_2$ and CaCuO$_2$ were studied by a cluster DMFT\cite{karp22}, and the authors arrived to the conclusion that nickelates are cupratelike systems, i.e., nickelates can be considered as strongly correlated systems.
+In contrast, NdNiO$_2$ and CaCuO$_2$ were studied by a cluster dynamical mean field theory (DMFT) \cite{karp22}, and the authors arrived at the conclusion that nickelates are cupratelike systems, i.e., that nickelates can be considered strongly correlated systems.